 Body: It is made of resistant rubber.
 Although its shape depends on its position -given its flexibility- it is circular or oval if extended completely.
 The material used for its construction could be natural rubber (NR), nitrile rubber (NBR), synthetic rubber ( HNBR), etc.

-Tensile Cords: These arevarious flexible lines made of nylon, fiberglass, steel wire, polyester, etc. It acts as a solid structure that makes the belt strong and stable.
+Tensile Cords: These are various flexible lines made of nylon, fiberglass, steel wire, polyester, etc. It acts as a solid structure that makes the belt solid and stable.

 Cover: This is a protective layer made of plastic.
 Its function is to provide endurance of the rubber body to resist the temperature increase generated by the high friction.

-This drive belt is found in engines with internal combustion.
-Its wedge-shaped face is positioned over the fan, water pump, and alternator pulleys; it connects all these elements with the engine crankshaft.
+Drive belts are found in engines with internal combustion.
+Its wedge-shaped face is positioned over the fan, water pump, and alternator pulleys; it connects all these elements with theenginecrankshaft.

-When the engine starts running, it creates a reciprocating movement that generates a crankshaft rotation.
-So, the fan belt uses the force of this torque to rotate the other components by their respective pulleys.
+When engine cylinders start to run, it creates a parallel movement that generates a crankshaft rotation.
+So, the fan belt takes advantage of this force to rotate the other components by their respective pulleys.

 Reduce the bearing load.